How to Install AWS CLI on Arch Linux

 Authentication Errors

-If AWS CLI commands fail with authentication errors, verify your credentials are configured and correctly formatted:
+If AWS CLI commands fail with credential errors, inspect the active configuration:

 aws configure list